vohvelikissa/juice-crush/README.md

 # TODO list
 - [X] create/use some kind of datastructure for storing and handling the infinite level/map
 - [X] create a function for initially filling the infinite (in actuality 8x8) map
-- [ ] create a function for handling the destruction of the juice candies
+- [ ] create a function for handling the moving of juice candies
+- [ ] create a function for checking if juice candies can be destroyed
+- [ ] create a function for destroying juice candies
 - [ ] create a function for handling the refilling of the infinite map
 - [ ] find out what is needed to create a window with SDL
 - [ ] create a function that updates the candies drawn on the screen based on the grid